nrepl/spec.nrepl.org/spec.md

 All fields except `op` are optional.
 Client information may be used for debugging purposes.

-The response will contain a new `new-session` id which should be included as the `session` for all subsequent requests:
+The response should contain a new `new-session` id which should be included as the `session` for all subsequent requests:

 ```json